theicfire/led_sync/led_hat/README.md

 # Synced LED Strips
 This uses the ESP NOW library to synchronize LED strips.
 The algorithm is as follows: Every N seconds, a microcontroller sends out its current time, mod 100 seconds.
 Whenever a module hears of this broadcasted message, it sets its time to the average of what it received and its own local time.
-It immediately broadcasts it's new averaged time if the two times were too far apart.
+It immediately broadcasts its new averaged time if the two times were too far apart.
 This allows the modules to quickly synchronize their times.

 # Hardware
 All that's required is one ESP8266 module (NodeMCU v1.0 or WeMOS D1 Mini were tested), a USB power bank, a WS2812B LED strip, and some connectors.
 You'll need two or more sets of these to have them communicate.